ifemiller/Amazon-Top-Sellers-EDA/README.md

 The data is in great shape so data cleaning was mininmum.

-Currently: Still working on the EDA.
+Currently: Created a simple code that suggests books based on ratings

-Next:I'd like to also try creating a recommender system based on User Ratings and number of Reviews.
+Next: I'd like to also try creating a recommender system based on User Ratings and number of Reviews.
 Tutorial I would follow for reference: https://www.datacamp.com/community/tutorials/recommender-systems-python